makeplans/makeplans-api/readme.md

 ## Versioning

 The current version of the API is version 1.
-The versioning scheme is as follows: `/api/v1/` The most recent version of the API is always at `/api/`.
-So all calls to `/api/resources` are redirected to the current version, at the time being: `/api/v1/resources`.
+The versioning scheme is as follows: `/api/v{version_number}/`.
+All paths in the rest of the document uses `/api/v1/` as base path.

 Please keep up to date with the API as older versions may be deprecated.

-All paths in the rest of this document uses `/api/v1/` as base path.

 ## Data formats